 Finding Competitor’s Most Shared Content

 Many websites rely on social media platforms to improve their web traffic.
 The truth is social media has the potential to skyrocket your website traffic and grow your business.
 So, it’s crucial to find out the competitor’s content that received most shares across various social media platforms.

 To do so, we’ll generate the ‘Best by Shares’ report in Ahrefs site explorer.
 Simply click on the Best by Shares button under Organic Search tab.

 As you can see that some of the posts have even received 1500 Facebook shares.
 It means that targeting specific keywords and writing on a certain topic can exponentially boost up your website traffic.

-The tips that we shared above help you to do a thorough analysis of your competitor’s strategy that they are using to generate tons of organic traffic to their website else you can hire a SEO Experts Company India and let them analyze the website to find its flaws and optimize it to improve the website performance.
+The tips that we shared above help you to do a thorough analysis of your competitor’s strategy that they are using to generate tons of organic traffic to their website else you can hire SEO Experts Company India for seo services and let them analyze the website to find its flaws and optimize it to improve the website performance.